Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 "You specifically made me a poking stick."
 Tiyun brandished it.
 An arm-length of well-smithed metal, with a couple of decorative twists screwed into it, forking into a pair of quite sharp tines, and with the other end bent upwards like a tail for hooking over things.
 It was the sort of thing Daar churned out in his forge, more a metal doodle than the kind of craft he was really capable of.
 But as a means of keeping him from nodding off, it should more than suffice.

 "...Ha!
-I guess ‘yer my...my male Leela now!
+I guess ‘yer my... my male Leela now!
 Don’ smell as purdy..."

 Tiyun chittered.
 "You should have made it a giant spatula."
 He indicated the lawn where Gyotin was waiting, tea ceremony all prepared.
 Daar sniffed skeptically.